ILiedAboutCake/blog/content/posts/04-22-2021-a-timeline-of-destinygg-website-and-forks.md

 # Vaush and Whiteleaf Sites

 In early 2019 the first fork of the Destiny website code was launched for a content creator named [Vaush](https://vaush.gg).
-This project is lead by a developer named WhiteNervosa.
+This project is led by a developer named WhiteNervosa.
 Vaush's website was the first to completely replicate the Destiny.gg environment utilizing the chat server, client, and website code.

 After creating a website for Vaush, White has gone on to creating other sites based on the Vaush codebase.
 These spinoff sites use a mix of both MemeLabs and Destiny code.